irregularhound/neocities-website/README.md

 + + The Sims 2
 + + Video Game Consoles
 + Swap "Graphics" and "Literally Me" sections on About page
-+ Alt alt attribute to images on Characters and Stories
++ Add alt attribute to images on Characters and Stories
 + Readjust margining on "Regular Characters" grid on Characters page
 + Re-download images into new repository
 + Remove "Fun Stuff" page